 - Cut off the stems of the chilis, slit them lengthwise and scrape off the seeds with a knife, a teaspoon or (this is the most effective) your thumb.
 Chop the chilis.

 - Crush the garlic and discard the skins.
 Place the garlic and chilis in a mortar, pound and grind to a paste.
 You can do it the modern way by just dumping the chilis and garlic in a food processor.

-- Mix the garlic-chili paste with the rest of the ingredients.
+- Mix the garlic-chili paste with the rest of the ingredients plus half a cup of water.
 I suggest you place them all in a jar with a screw-type cap.
 Just shake the jar until the sugar dissolves and you have your nuoc mam pha.